rgeissen/trusted-data-agent/README.md

   - Rate collections for automated quality tracking
   - Full CRUD operations for marketplace management

-The marketplace transforms the Trusted Data Agent from a single-user tool into a **collaborative intelligence platform**.
+The marketplace transforms the Uderia Platform from a single-user tool into a **collaborative intelligence platform**.
 By enabling pattern sharing, community validation, and knowledge reuse, it reduces costs, improves quality, and accelerates time-to-value for all users.
 Whether you're publishing your expertise or subscribing to community wisdom, the marketplace creates a powerful ecosystem where collective intelligence amplifies individual capabilities.

 [⬆️ Back to Table of Contents](#table-of-contents)